Research Centers and Units

 Heather Nachtmann, director

-The Mack-Blackwell National Rural Transportation Study Center (MBTC) was established by a grant from the U.S. Department of Transportation to provide educational opportunities and conduct research in the area of rural transportation.
-Additional support is received from the Arkansas Highway and Transportation Department.
+The University of Arkansas is home to the Mack-Blackwell Transportation Center.
+This center was originally established by a grant from the U.S. Department of Transportation to provide educational opportunities and conduct research in the area of rural transportation.
+Additional support has been received from the Arkansas Department of Transportation Department.

 National Agricultural Law Center